 Finally, consider looking outside your job for fulfillment.
 Having an outside interest or two gives you another outlet and an activity to look forward to.

 3. Find (or Accentuate) the positive.
 Make a list of the good points about your job, advises McCarthy.
 Gorman calls this a benefit log.
 You may be thankful to have healthcare and other benefits.
 You may like your coworkers, or the fact that you have a short commute.
 Maybe there’s a great gym on-site, or you enjoy the opportunity for travel or the mentoring you do.
+Many businesses have now decided to think about implementing a mentoring scheme so that employees have the chance to communicate with other people in their workplace, which they could find useful if they find that they are unhappy.
+Mentoring software from somewhere like Together Platform could be the ideal program for you to recommend to your managers so that employees have the chance to speak with someone if they aren’t motivated or are struggling with their work.
+It is very important for your health that you try and find the positives in what you do.
 Listing what you do like about your job will help shift your perception and keep you from feeling so trapped.
 If you don’t take responsibility, “it will hurt your performance, erode your satisfaction further, and make your time at the job worse,” she says.

 Principles to Remember